 The up converted signal at the output of the RF mixer goes through the same BPF and RF stage (Q1) used by the receiver.

-Q7 and Q8 is the driver respectively the final stage of the transceiver, providing approximately 10W at the output.
+Q7 and Q8 is the driver respectively the final stage of the transceiver, providing approximately 10W.
 Q8 is working in class C and should be mounted on a proper heat sink.

 For best isolation between stages and modes all the relays should be separate one from each other.
 Don’t use multiple contacts relays.
-Cheap small 5V SPDT (Single Pole Double Throw) relays would be fine.
+Cheap signal relays SPDT (Single Pole Double Throw) would be fine.
 Only R5 is a DPDT (Double Pole Double Throw) to switch the LO buffer and the audio tone generator in the same time.

 -T2= Bifilar 2x 12 turns, tor FT-37-43